-Amica is 10th in the 2024 Insure.com Best Car Insurance Companies ranking.
-The insurer gets high marks for policy offerings and a large number of customers said they will renew their policies with the company.
+Amica is sixth in the 2024 Insure.com Best Car Insurance Companies ranking.
+The insurer gets high marks for its policy offerings, and many customers said they will renew their policies with the company.

 Katrina Raenell is a writer, editor and educator with 20 years of experience in content and communications for international organizations, nonprofits and start-ups.
 In her previous roles, she was a communications manager for study abroad, content project manager for higher education and finance websites, reported on arts and culture, and was a managing editor for an online health and wellness publication.